motherfucker12138/pe-parser/readme.md

 for some reason (maybe my shit code), you have to run it in visual studio

 result will be saved in .\motherfuckerout.txt

+turns out my code can only run normally with debugger: https://stackoverflow.com/questions/16696444/differences-between-running-an-executable-with-visual-studio-debugger-vs-without

+because the heap is different with debugger and standalone